vivaswt/notion2anki/README.md

 ## License

 This project is licensed under the BSD-3-Clause License.
-See the  file for details.
+See the LICENSE file for details.